 2002 – 2012

 By the 2000s, the firm was headed by the founder’s great-grandson.
 In 2002, Mars offered to buy the company, but the parties could not agree.
-The owner wanted to try to promote his brands on his own.
-He rebranded and began to conquer new markets.
+The owner wanted to promote his brands independently, so he rebranded and began conquering new markets.

 This was the first logo that promoted the brand, not the company.
 Since the company produced several types of gum (Doublemint, Orbit, Eclipse), each with a minty flavor, it was important to show the customer which brand was hidden in the package.